Rich5/pyhashcat/README.md

 Python bindings for hashcat
 ------

-## NOTE: A recent hashcat commit changed the event type calls and the current pyhashcat source is not compatible with the bleeded edge hashcat source.
-A pyhashcat update is in the works, but it could take some time.

 pyhashcat has been completely rewritten as a Python C extension to interface directly with libhashcat.
 The pyhashcat module now acts as direct bindings to hashcat.This repository will be changing frequently in the coming weeks.

 VERSION: 2.0b2